-Acid reflux occurs when there is acid backflow from the stomach into the esophagus.
-This happens when the lower esophageal sphincter (LES) is weakened or damaged.
-Normally the LES should close to prevent food in the stomach from moving up into the esophagus.
+One reason this happens is that the lower esophageal sphincter (LES) is weakened or damaged.
+Normally the LES closes to prevent food in the stomach from moving up into the esophagus.

 The foods you eat affect the amount of acid your stomach produces.
-So eating the right kinds of food is key to controlling acid reflux or gastroesophageal reflux disease (GERD), a severe, chronic form of acid reflux.
+Eating the right kinds of food is key to controlling acid reflux or gastroesophageal reflux disease (GERD), a severe, chronic form of acid reflux.

-Green leafy vegetables, along with other vegetables, are naturally low in fat and sugar and help reduce stomach acid.
-Options include green beans, broccoli, asparagus, cauliflower, lettuce, potatoes, and cucumbers.
+Vegetables are naturally low in fat and sugar, and they help reduce stomach acid.
+Good options include green beans, broccoli, asparagus, cauliflower, leafy greens, potatoes, and cucumbers.

 Oatmeal is a breakfast favorite, a whole grain, and an excellent source of fiber.
 Oatmeal can absorb acid in the stomach and reduce symptoms of reflux.
 Other fiber options include whole-grain breads and whole-grain rice.

 Lean meats and seafood

-Lean meats, such as chicken, turkey, fish, and seafood are low-fat and reduce symptoms of acid reflux.
+Lean meats, such as chicken, turkey, fish, and seafood, are low-fat and reduce symptoms of acid reflux.
 Try them grilled, broiled, baked, or poached.

-Egg whites are an option, but ignore the yolks as they are high in fat and may trigger reflux symptoms.
+Egg whites are a good option.
+Stay away from egg yolks, though, which are high in fat and may trigger reflux symptoms.

 Sources of healthy fats include avocados, walnuts, flaxseed, olive oil, sesame oil, and sunflower oil.
 Reduce your intake of saturated fats and trans fats and replace them with these healthier unsaturated fats.